brevzin/cpp_proposals/2011_pipeline/pipeline.md

 it a partial call simply providing the initial value to the accumulator.
 You could work around this - either by not providing a default value for the initial value, or not providing a default value for the binary operator (or both).
-But either way, you need _some_ workaround.
+But either way, you need _some_ workaround. range-v3 does not have a pipeable `accumulate`, but it only defaults the binary op and not the initial value - which itself prevents you from writing `accumulate(some_ints)`.

 Rather than committing to: